Lesley Lee Neisius died unexpectedly in a motorcycle accident in Middleton, Wisconsin on Saturday, July 25th at the age of 48.

 The love and support, posts and tributes that the family has received since the accident, indicate that Les truly did leave an impression on everyone he met.
 It would take a lifetime to forget his smile or his goofiness or the words of encouragement he left us each with.

 Lesley is survived by his Mother, Marie A. Storer; children Morgan Elizabeth, Maygan Ashe, Lesley Lee Jr., Elly Breanna Neisius and mother of his children, Theresa Neisius; His companion Mary Foht, Brother Nathan A. Taylor (wife Callie and daughter Jazlynn), Sister Angela M. Taylor (daughters Anisha, Aumunique and Ayanna), Brother Kenneth R Neisius (wife Ursula and children), Brother Cory L Taylor and the rest of the Taylor siblings, and father, Wesley L. Taylor.
 He was preceded in death by his maternal grandmother, Mildred Neisius, step father Dale Storer, brother Wesley Taylor, and great niece Trinity Adelle Thomas.

 A visitation is scheduled for 11:00 A.M- 2:00 P.M on Thursday, July 30th at Cress Funeral home at 6021 University Ave in Madison, WI 53705.
 A private, invitation only service will follow.
 In lieu of flowers, please send donations to The Cress Funeral Home.
 Any other memorials can be written out to “The children of Lesley Neisius”.
 Please follow the Covid restrictions for Dane County.

 6021 University Ave.
 Madison

-To send flowers to the family or plant a tree in memory of Lesley Lee Neisius, please visit our floral store.
+To send flowers to Lesley's family, please visit our floral store.